Nervous System (EP): Singles

+Commercial performance

+Upon its release, the album charted at number 41 on the Billboard 200 and number 24 on the Digital Albums chart in the United States.
+Internationally, the album charted at number 41 on the Canadian Albums Chart, where it was certified Gold by Music Canada for equivalent sales of 40,000 units.
+In Australia, the album charted at number 91 on the ARIA Charts.
+In Sweden, the album charted at number 24 on the Sverigetopplistan chart.
+Its highest peak was a position at the top of the New Zealand Heatseekers Albums chart.

 Critical reception

 Katherine St. Asaph, writing for Pitchfork, rated the EP 6.6 out of 10, writing that "the songs are refreshingly unique but their impact is varied."
 She complimented Michaels' "modest persona and writing style she likens to therapy."
 Chris Willman of Variety wrote that the EP "reveals Michaels as a gifted enough singer and confession-inclined enough songwriter that leaving out the middleman was definitely the way to go."
 Willman called the EP "even more promising than her resume."
 Neil Z. Yeung of AllMusic called the EP a "seven-song set of forward-thinking pop."
+AXS, similar to Pitchfork, would rate the EP 6.6 out of 10.

 Track listing

 Personnel

 Credits adapted from the liner notes of Nervous System.